soniaboender/website-soniaboender/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---
+The interplay between health and society facinates me, which brought me to health sciences and (international) public health.
+I specialised in monitoring and surveillance of infectious diseases.
+A large part of my work experience centred around HIV cohort studies in sub-Sahara Africa and the Netherlands.
+Subsequently, I have broaded my scope to other (viral) infectious diseases and outbreaks, including hepatitis C, measles, and SARS-CoV-2/COVID-19.

 I am a Health Scientist with a masters in Public Health and Infectious Diseases, a postgraduate certificate in International Public Health, and a PhD in Global Health.
 I am a registered Epidemiologist ('Epidemioloog B', [VVE](https://epidemiologie.nl/registration/registration-epidemiologist-a-or-b.html)/[SMBWO](https://smbwo.nl/erkenningen-per-richting/?rubriek=Epidemiologie)), and field epidemiologist in training.

-I get excited about interdisciplinary collaboration, large datasets, and communication - all serving public health.
-My work experience ranges from designing and conducting research projects, to project and data management, and the subsequent communication of findings to different stakeholders.
-I collaborate with academic and public institutions, and enjoy teaching and supervising students (BSc, MSc, and PhD).

-A large part of my work experience centred around HIV cohort studies in sub-Sahara Africa an the Netherlands.
-Subsequently, I have started to broaden my scope to other (viral) infectious diseases and outbreaks, including hepatitis C, measles, and SARS-CoV-2/COVID-19.
+Furthermore, I enjoy science communication, teaching, and student supervision.